Are You Looking for Specific Treatments?

 Decompression is a nonsurgical treatment that works to take the pressure off the spinal discs and alleviate neck and back pain.
 While alleviating overall pain, decompression also decreases bulging discs and can tremendously increase alignment in the spine.

 Sciatica, bulging, herniated or degenerative discs are a key injury that decompression aims to fix.
 Over time, negative pressure from this type of therapy can cause bulging or herniated discs to retract.
 This retraction will promote movement of water, oxygen and nutrient-rich fluids to the discs to speed up the healing process.

-Pilates is a form of exercise we have recently implemented into our physical therapy at MVPC.
-Stabilization and strengthening exercises play a major role in treatment, and Pilates has simply added a bit more of a challenge to our patients’ regimen.
+Pilates is a form of exercise we have eagerly implemented into our physical therapy at MVPC.
+Stabilization and strengthening exercises play a major role in treatment, and Pilates adds a bit more of a challenge to our patients’ regimen.

 A pivotal part of physical therapy within our office is keeping each patient’s pain level at a minimum while also starting to begin or continue on a regular exercise program.
 By building strong muscles to support the neck and back we strive to maintain spinal flexibility.